grpc/grpc-go/Documentation/grpc-metadata.md

 #### Unary interceptor

-The interceptor can read the existing metadata from the RPC context passed to it.
+The interceptor can read existing metadata from the RPC context passed to it.
-Since Go contexts are immutable, the interceptor will have to create a new context with the updated metadata and pass it to the provided handler.
+Since Go contexts are immutable, the interceptor will have to create a new context with updated metadata and pass it to the provided handler.

 ```go
 func SomeInterceptor(ctx context.Context, req interface{}, info *grpc.UnaryServerInfo, handler grpc.UnaryHandler) (interface{}, error) {